mlmodena/code-of-conduct/code_of_conduct.md

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact one of the following individuals:

-* Marco Arena, President and Organizer, marco@italiancpp.org
+* Marco Arena, Co-founder, marco@italiancpp.org
-* Alessandro Vergani, Staff, alessandro.vergani@live.com

 All reports and concerns are kept confidential.